elenafili/Parallel-Systems/PThreads/README.md

 - **CPU**: `Intel(R) Core(TM) i7-9750H CPU @ 2.60GHz 2.59 GHz`, which has `6` cores with `2` threads each.

 #### Performance

-Regardless of dimension sizes and the number of threads, the methods, ranked from slowest to fastest on average, are: `2D < false sharing < private variable < padding`
+Regardless of dimension sizes and the number of threads, the methods' ranking (from slowest to fastest on average) is: `2D < false sharing < private variable < padding`

 #### Dimensions: $m = n = 8000, p = 1/2/4/8/80$

-It is evident that the effect of any possible false sharing is negligible across all padding sizes and for all values of `p`.
+It is evident that the effect of any possible *false sharing* is **negligible** across all padding sizes and for all values of `p`.

 <div style="text-align:center;">
 <img src="./matmul/output/plot8000-8000-80-2.png" alt="Comparison Plots" width="60%">